tribixbite/awesome/README.md

 *   [sbidy/wiz\_light](https://github.com/sbidy/wiz_light) - A WiZ Light integration for Home Assistant
 *   [sbidy/pywizlight](https://github.com/sbidy/pywizlight) - A python connector for WiZ devices
 *   [thp/urlwatch](https://github.com/thp/urlwatch) - urlwatch monitors webpages for you
-*   [watir/nerodia](https://github.com/watir/nerodia) - Python implementation of Watir
-*   [KilledMufasa/AmputatorBot](https://github.com/KilledMufasa/AmputatorBot) - Remove AMP from your URLs.
-AmputatorBot is a highly specialised Reddit and Twitter bot that automatically replies to comments, submissions and tweets containing AMP URLs with the canonical link(s).
-It's also available as a website and REST API.
-See also: https://www.reddit.com/r/AmputatorBot/comments/ehrq3z/why\_did\_i\_build\_amputatorbot/.

 ## HTML